bflaven/ia_usages/ia_augmented_journalist_wp_toolkit/wp_docker/wordpress/wp-content/themes/zaatar/readme.md

 ## == Description ==
 Zaatar is a clean and minimalist theme that allows your reader to focus on your content.
 Zaatar is designed for news agencies, travel websites, business magazine, food recipes, health magazine, technology sites and all type of publishing or review site.
 Zaatar theme is fully compatible with Gutenberg content editor.
 Easy to use, no coding!
-Add some IA feature 01/02/26
+Add some IA feature 01/02/26.
+Inspired by Allium &
+Totomo.